ldaniels528/trifecta/README.md

     | storm          com.ldaniels528.trifecta.modules.storm.StormModule                  true    false    |
     + --------------------------------------------------------------------------------------------------- +

-To execute local system commands, use the `$` symbol followed by the command you'd like to execute:
+To execute local system commands, enclose the command you'd like to execute using the back-ticks (`) symbol:

-    core:/home/ldaniels> $ "netstat -ptln"
+    core:/home/ldaniels> `netstat -ptln`

 To see all available commands, use the `help` command (`?` is a shortcut):